dmcewing/dm-rc2014emu/Docs/README_CF.md

+#CF Disk Image

-To build a disk image
+To build a disk image using EtchedPixels RC2014 emulator

     #  ./makedisk 1 my.cf
     #  dd if=cf-image of=my.cf bs=512 seek=2 conv=notrunc